emestiza/project-3-backend/planning/p3-backend-worksheet.md

 Use this section to describe your final project and perhaps any links to relevant sites that help convey the concept and\or functionality.

 User Model:
-- username
+- username:string
-- password
+- password:string

 Budget Model
+- user:references
-- name
+- name:string
-- amount
+- amount:bigint

 Expense Model
+- budget:references
-- amount
+- amount:bigint
-- date
+- date:date
-- category
+- category:string

 ## Google Sheet